kalessil/phpinspectionsea/docs/architecture.md

 for string with space characters and at least for a string with content.

 Means we have a design problem.
 E.g. in this case we can ask ourselves questions like:
-"why is this function have additional validation", "why the parent workflow can not guarantee strings to be dispatched", "why it's not 2 functions: isEmptyString, isEmptyStringTypeSafe" and so on.
+"why does this function have have additional validation", "why the parent workflow doesn't guarantee string type to be dispatched", "why it was not introduced 2 functions here: isEmptyString, isEmptyStringTypeSafe" and so on.

 Prom this angle the inspection can spot existing architecture issues and alert when you going to introduce them during development.